viperML/neohome/content/blog/cross/index.md

 While for the regular case, the systems match, for cross-compilations these 2 systems are different.
 For example, using my desktop PC to build a program for my Arduino.
 My CPU doesn't use the same instruction set as the arduino, and the compiled program wouldn't even be able to interact with the hardware, yet the compiler, which is a regular x86_64 binary, can produce that output.

-When dealing with cross-compilation, we will always have deal with this tuple.
+When dealing with cross-compilation, we will always have to deal with this tuple.
 The buzzwords are:

 - **Build system/platform**, **nativeBuildInputs**, **buildPackages** : refer to the machine that builds the program.
 - **Target system/platform**, **buildInputs**, **targetPackages** : refer to the machine in which the program will run.